alvanson/xltsearch/README.md

 XLTSearch
 =========

-XLTSearch is a high-performance, portable and configurable desktop search application / information retreival system intended for fast, full-text and metadata searches over a large but relatively unchanging collection of documents.
+XLTSearch is a high-performance, portable and configurable desktop search application / information retrieval system intended for fast, full-text and metadata searches over a large but relatively unchanging collection of documents.
 XLTSearch uses the JavaFX platform (X), the Apache Lucene full-text search library (L) and the Apache Tika content analysis toolkit (T).
-Other than Java and JavaFX 8, XLTSearch has no other external dependencies, enabling the creation of portable, fully seachable document repositories.
+Other than Java and JavaFX 8, XLTSearch has no other external dependencies, enabling the creation of portable, fully searchable document repositories.

 **Current version:** XLTSearch 0.0.1 includes Apache Lucene 4.6.1 and Apache Tika 1.13.